A private applicator applies restricted-use pesticides on his/her own land, or rented land, and produces an agricultural commodity.

 1. Obtain study materials from your OSU Extension county office.
 You can also download some of the materials on the Private Applicator Study Materials page. - NOTE: Please be sure to call your local OSU Extension office before stopping by.
 This allows the office to make sure they have the materials on hand for when you stop in.
-Some offices may have to order materials, which can 2-3 weeks time.
-Thank you!

 4. ODA will mail a license application form with your test results letter.